kbrecordzz/calendar/README.md

 2. Create the file data.txt in the same directory as index.php.
 This is where all the data is stored.
 Make it able to write to (in Linux: chmod 777 data.txt, chown www-data data.txt).
 4. Set your own password in index.php (if ($_POST["login"] == "password").

 BUGS: as of 230703, you need to refresh the site again after having logged in, to actually log in (actually, you are logged in but you don't see the site yet).
+And minor problem is that the parameters after the URL (?login&m=07 for example) will stay after doing certain actions, and then when you reload the page you will do those actions again...
+Not really perfect.

 LICENSE: kbrecordzz public domain license = use it however you want without needing to credit me (this is basically CC0 but as you see my license's legal text is much shorter).